 Celebrating this vibrant West London neighbourhood in all its glory, Notting Hill is a classic rom-com by top Brit screenwriter/director/producer Richard Curtis (Love Actually).
-It’s a tale of boy (Hugh Grant) meets Hollywood superstar girl (Julie Roberts), and how life is turned upside down when you fall in love with one of the most famous people on Earth.
+It’s a tale of boy (Hugh Grant) meets Hollywood superstar girl (Julia Roberts), and how life is turned upside down when you fall in love with one of the most famous people on Earth.

 Here, Kevin Costner stars as Robin Hood, one of the most famous characters in English folklore.
 According to legend, this heroic outlaw lived with his band of merry men in Sherwood Forest, Nottingham, and liked to ‘rob from the rich, to give to the poor’.
 Although no scenes were shot in Nottingham, the film shows off the beauty of the English countryside to perfection – in particular the stunning Aysgarth Falls in Yorkshire.

 Dame Helen Mirren’s Oscar-winning performance of Queen Elizabeth II, set in the aftermath of Princess Diana’s death, gives a glimpse into the world of the country’s monarchy at a pivotal time in modern British history.

 An apocalyptic zombie uprising might not be the obvious plot for a comedy, but Shaun of the Dead, co-written by and starring Simon Pegg, sums up the Brit’s sense of humour very well.
 From the fact that Shaun is too hungover to notice the streets have been taken over by zombies, to the decision to wait out the crisis in the local pub, the film is a witty take on how the English would deal with the end of the world.